Quenching of $g_{\rm A}$ deduced from the $\beta$-spectrum shape of $^{113}$Cd measured with the COBRA experiment: Data-taking and event selection

 \subsection{Event selection}

 The standard COBRA selection cuts are used in the \cd113 analysis (see \cite{Cobra_limits_2016} for reference).
 Firstly, coincidences between all operational detectors are rejected, which is possible after synchronizing the 16 FADC clocks.
-The coincidence time window used to declare two events as simultaneous is set to 0.1\,ms. This timing accuracy is about a factor of 30 better than achieved in previous studies (e.g. Ref \cite{Belli2007}, 3.16\,ms), which minimizes the loss of events due to random coincidences caused by potential \cd113 decays in different source crystals.
+The coincidence time window used to declare two events as simultaneous is set to 0.1\,ms. The experiment's timing accuracy is about a factor of 30 better than achieved in previous studies (e.g. Ref.~ \cite{Belli2007}, 3.16\,ms), which minimizes the loss of events due to random coincidences caused by potential \cd113 decays in different source crystals.
 The next stage consists of a set of data-cleaning cuts (DCCs) to remove distorted and unphysical events.
 The validity of those cuts was checked with a special run, where all channels of the same FADC were read out, if the trigger condition was fulfilled for a single channel.
 The triggered event trace was then rejected and only the remaining baseline pulses were analyzed.
 Those pulses were treated as a proxy for noise-only signals.
-It was found that 99.83\% of the untriggered events are rejected by the DCCs with no significant difference between single channels.
-After applying the DCCs the remaining events of the noise-only data are limited to the energy range below 40\,keV, which is well below the anticipated analysis threshold.
+It was found that $99.8\pm0.1$\% of the untriggered events are rejected by the DCCs while there is no significant variation between single channels.
+The signal acceptance of the DCCs is sufficiently constant over the \cd113 energy range and has been determined to $87.5\pm0.6$\%.
+After applying the DCCs the remaining events of the noise-only data are limited to energies $< 40$\,keV, which is well below the anticipated analysis threshold.
 Part of the DCCs is also a mild cut on the interaction depth $z$ to remove near-anode reconstruction artifacts.
 The interaction depth is further restricted to remove events with an unphysically high $z$.
-The depth selection is optimized for each detector individually and covers for the majority the range \mbox{$0.2 < z \leq 0.97$}.
+The depth selection is optimized for each detector individually and covers, for the majority, the range \mbox{$0.2 < z \leq 0.97$}.
 No further pulse-shape discrimination cuts are necessary since the \cd113 decay is by far the strongest signal for COBRA at low energies.